kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- make functions and attributes private
+- change 'create' command to also make other resources (remove premature return)
+- create 'max' command that skips and buys the max

+- change solve commands to string
 - split kittens file
-- change solve commands to string

-- rename 'make' to 'create'
-- change 'make' command to also make other resources (remove premature return)
-- create 'max' command that skips and buys the max

 - Bonfire building upgrades
 - Bonfire effects for